 - Risk Factors

-Stillborn (stillbirth) means the death of a baby prior to birth.
-This can occur before or during delivery of the baby.
+Stillborn (stillbirth) means the death of a baby before birth.
+This can occur before or during the delivery of the baby.
 About 1% of pregnancies overall result in stillbirth, meaning that there are about 24,000 stillbirths each year in the U.S.